 1. The 5th Wave – Rick Yancey

-When soldiers come to take the children to safety, Cassie is forced to be separated her brother Sammy and watch her father shot as the commander murders the rest of the people in Camp Ashpit.
+When soldiers come to take the children to safety, Cassie is separated from her brother Sammy and her father is slain by a ruthless commander.

-The 5th Wave is the winner of the Red House Children’s Book Award in 2014 and A YALSA Best Fiction for Young Adult, also in 2014.
+Willing to put faith in another again, The 5th Wave is a heart-wrenching tale of trust or despair that won both the Red House Children’s Book Award and YALSA Best Fiction for Young Adult in 2014.

 2. Hunger – Michael Grant